WAT SONG

 Wat Song shows on a 19th-century map by an unknown surveyor.
 The temple stood near the Maha Chai Fortress.
 Wat Khun Saen was west, Wat Racha Phruek southwest.
 The map does not indicate a stupa.

-Phraya Boran Rachathanin's map of 1926 CE names the temple Wat Chang.
-The monastery was northwest of the Krung Kao Districts office.
+Phraya Boran Ratchathanin's 1926 CE map names the temple Wat Chang.
+The monastery was northwest of the Krung Kao District's office.
 Talat Hua Ro was northeast.
-There was a pond between the monastery and the market, while a new soil road in front of the market was constructed.
+There was a pond between the monastery and the market, while a new road of earth was constructed in front of the market.
 Wat Khun Saen was southwest.
-Phraya Boran (1871-1936 CE) was the Superintendent Commissioner of Monthon Ayutthaya from 1925 till 1929 CE but occupied important functions since 1896 CE in Monthon Ayutthaya.
+Phraya Boran (1871-1936 CE) was the Superintendent Commissioner of Monthon Ayutthaya from 1925 to 1929 CE, but had held important positions in Monthon Ayutthaya since 1896 CE.

 References: